 When Basic variant Multi-Link element is carried in a Nontransmitted BSSID Profile subelement … TGbe editor, the rest of the contents of this paragraph remain unchanged.

 [#2]Figure 35-yy (Example of inheritance in a complete per-STA profile for a Multiple BSSID scenario) illustrates inheritance when a per-STA profile carries complete information in a Basic variant Multi-Link element that is contained in a Nontransmitted BSSID Profile of a Multiple BSSID element.
 The example shows a Management frame transmitted by a transmitted BSSID.
 The Management frame carries several elements with their corresponding element IDs shown in parenthesis.
 The frame also carries a Multiple BSSID element which includes profile for nontransmitted BSSID N. The Nontransmitted BSSID Profile contains a Basic variant Multi-Link element carrying complete profile for AP x.
-The BSSID N is inheriting elements with ID B, C and E.It does not inherit element with ID A and is listed in the Non-Inheritance element.
+The BSSID N is inheriting elements with ID B, C and E. Elements with ID D and ID F are specific to BSSID N and appear in its nontransmitted BSSID profile.
+Furthermore, BSSID N does not inherit element with ID A and the ID is listed in the Non-Inheritance element.
 Since the value of element F for BSSID N is not the same as that advertised by the transmitted BSSID, the element is carried in the profile for BSSID N. An element with ID Y is specific to the BSSID N and is included in its profile.
 AP x inherits elements with ID D and F directly from the BSSID N and element with ID C indirectly from the transmitted BSSID (via the BSSID N’s inheritance).
 AP x does not inherit element A (same as nontransmitted BSSID).
 The elements with ID B and Y are specific to AP x and appear in its profile.
-Furthermore, AP x does not inherit element E from the transmitted BSSID and is listed in the Non-Inheritance element present in its profile.
+Furthermore, AP x does not inherit element E from the transmitted BSSID and the ID is listed in the Non-Inheritance element present in its profile.

 Discussion: